developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/about/index.md

 The base [EB installation](../setup) includes all necessary components to allow a Windows development host to easily build device apps and set [runtime settings](../configreference) for local or mass-deployment using [Zebra StageNow](../../../../stagenow) or a mobile device management (MDM) system. **If migrating from another platform**, Enterprise Browser also can run apps built for PocketBrowser, RhoElements and the RhoMobile Shared Runtime, making it an ideal path for moving apps to a newer UI, device or platform.
 For more information about API crossover, see the [API Compatibility matrix](../compatibility).

 **Note: Zebra recommends avoiding the use of the JavaScript Alert function on any Enterprise Browser page**.
-Use of the syntax `window.alert("some alert message")` or `alert("some other message")` can result in unpredictable behavior when present in Enterprise Browser apps.
+Use of the syntax `window.alert("some alert message")` or `alert("some other message")` can result in unpredictable behavior when such code is used in Enterprise Browser apps.

 -----

 ## New in v2.0

+### Device Support

+EB 2.0 adds support for the following mobile computing devices:

 OLD OLD

-### Device Support
-EB 1.8 now supports the following mobile computing devices and operating systems:

 * **CC5000-10** Android Lollipop
 * **MC33X** Android Nougat
 * **MC55X** Windows Embedded Handheld 6.5